 I think Italian food might just be my favorite cuisine of all time.
-We always make Italian food at home and while most of it is pretty straightforward, there are a few we tend to leave to restaurants, like veal parmesan.
+I always make Italian food at home and while most of it is pretty straightforward, there are a few I tend to leave to restaurants, like veal parmesan.

 Veal parmesan can definitely seem a bit intimidating.
-Most of us don’t cook with veal on a regular basis, and frying at home is not too common either.
-But with a little know-how and a little multitasking, we can enjoy veal parmigiana anytime at home!
+Many don’t cook with veal on a regular basis, and frying at home is not too common either.
+But with a little know-how and a little multitasking, I can enjoy veal parmigiana anytime at home!

 Veal parmesan, also known as veal parmigiana, is a breaded fried cutlet of veal topped with tomato sauce and mozzarella cheese.
 It comes from the Parma region of Italy and features their signature cheese.
 Veal parmesan is served as a secondi or main dish in Italian cuisine.

 The Challenge with Veal Parmigiana

 With any fried dish, there is a lot going on.
 With veal parmigiana there is even more as you are also baking and cooking noodles at the same time.
 As a result, time management and organization are critical.

 You can’t leave the sauce in the oven too long or it will dry out and burn.
 You can’t leave the veal frying too long or it will dry out.
 Plus, don’t even get me started on soggy overcooked noodles!
 Needless to say, time organization is key.